Amrabrazek/Crowd-Funding-consoleapp/README.md

                - Confirm password
                - Mobile phone [validated against Egyptian phone numbers]
                - Login
-- The user is able to login after activation using his email and password
+- The user is able to login after activation using his email and password.
 - Projects:
 -     The user can create a project fund raise campaign which contains:
                - Title